 Challenge Leadership 1-2

-Low initiative programs are conducted with KIPP Ujima Academy, Afya School, Southwest Baltimore Charter School, John’s Hopkins Biomedical Containment Unit, Park School’s Parents’ Association, Upper School Physics Classes, Baltimore Policy Youth Academy, Foreign Exchange Students, and Shank’s Mare Outfitters.
+Low initiative programs are conducted with KIPP Ujima Academy, Afya School, Southwest Baltimore Charter School, John’s Hopkins Biomedical Containment Unit, Park School’s Parents’ Association, Upper School physics classes, Baltimore Policy Youth Academy, Foreign Exchange Students, and Shank’s Mare Outfitters.
 Outreach workshops are also conducted for new Middle School and Upper School Park students during orientation, new Park parents, and Park School faculty and staff.
-Park Lower School students get involved in Challenge with workshops, supporting studies, and learning how to work together cooperatively to solve problems.
+Park Lower School students get involved in Challenge with workshops, supporting studies, and learning how to collectively problem solve.